Perspectives Language Reference

 user Driver (mandatory) filledBy: Person User role with attributes, filled with the Person role.

-user Driver filledBy: Person + LicenseHolder User role filled by two roles simultaneously.
-One role provides personal details, the other the drivers license (NOTE: not yet implemented)
+user Driver filledBy: Person + LicenseHolder User role that requires its fillers to have two types simultaneously.
+One role provides personal details, the other the drivers license

 thing UnfinishedRides = filter Rides with not Finished Calculate a role with an expression.